OodlesOfMoodles/setup-files/README.md

 #### 1.1.3 Vagrant has added the box to Virtualbox

-This is what that command shouly yeild for you when entered correctly
+This is what that command should yeild for you, when entered correctly

 ```
 yeep@derp Vagrant]$ vagrant box add centos7/oodlesBase centos.oodlesBASE.box